Early Roman army: Cavalry

-Early Republic (500–c.300 BC)
+Early Republic (c.
+500 – c.
+300 BC)

 According to the Fraccaro hypothesis, when the Roman monarchy was replaced by two praetores in c.
 500 BC, the royal legion was divided into two (one for each praetor), each legion comprising 3,000 hoplites.
 The velites and cavalry were also split equally (1,200 velites and 300 cavalry each), for a total of 4,500 men.
 This remained the normal size of a Republican legion until the end of the Social War (88 BC).
 However, Livy states that a legion at the time of Marcus Furius Camillus (early 4th century BC) consisted of only 3,000 infantry and 300 cavalry.

 Around 400 BC, according to Livy, important reforms were made.
 Pay was introduced for levies under arms, both infantry and cavalry (at 1/3 and one drachma per day respectively).
 Although modest, infantry pay was at least sufficient to cover food rations, clothing and miscellaneous equipment (other than weapons and armor), which until then had been borne by the soldier.

 A seminal innovation of the young Republic was the establishment, in c.
 493 BC, of an indefinite military alliance with the other city-states of Old Latium, the home of the Latin tribe, to which the Romans themselves belonged.
 The so-called foedus Cassianum ("Treaty of Cassius") was a mutual non-aggression and defense pact.
 It required all signatories to assist any of their number who was attacked with all their forces.
 It also appears to have provided for joint operations in the field.
 Judging by the provision that the Romans and Latins were to share booty on an equal basis, it is likely that the treaty required the Latins to contribute roughly the same number of troops to joint operations as Rome.
 It appears that allied strategy was determined by an annual conference and that command of any joint forces may have alternated between Romans and allies.
 The treaty remained in force until 358 BC and effectively doubled Rome's military potential to c.
 18,000 troops, a huge size for Italian armies of the time.